When should you water a Peace Lily? These aroid plants are water hungry. They can be very dramatic when underwatered and will sag visibly.

-It is better to underwater your plant than to overwater since recovering your plant from dehydration is easier.
+It is better to underwater your plant than to overwater since recovering it from dehydration is easier.
 The best is to avoid both.
 Check if the leaves on your Peace Lily droop slightly before you water your indoor plant again.

-How often should I water my Peace Lily?
+How often do you water Peace Lily plants?

-You should water your Peace Lily based on how dry the soil is.
-Water your Peace Lily if your soil is almost dry one inch deep into the potting mix.
-A general rule is once a week but this heavily depends on the environmental conditions such as temperature, humidity, airflow, potting mix, the pot, the size of the plant and the season.
+Water a Peace Lily about once a week, based on how dry the soil is.
+Water your Peace, Lily.
+If the soil is almost dry, one inch deep into the potting mix (2.5cm).
+A general rule is once a week, but this heavily depends on the environmental conditions such as temperature, humidity, airflow, potting mix, the pot, the size of the plant, and the season.